Saunders-Roe Princess: Design

-The ailerons and rudder were split into multiple sections in order that, if a part of the servo-powered control system were to fail, a faulty section could be "trailed" so that it did not act against the remaining working sections.
-While the prototype aircraft had been fitted with advanced (but conventional) hydraulic controls, Saunders-Roe had intended production aircraft to use an analogue system featuring electrical servos with hydraulic final control actuators.
-Such a system had been built and undergone ground-testing, but the Princess had been terminated prior to any aircraft having been fitted with the system.
+The ailerons and rudder were split into multiple sections so if a part of the servo-powered control system were to fail, a faulty section could be "trailed" so that it did not act against the remaining working sections.
+While the prototype aircraft had been fitted with advanced (but conventional) hydraulic controls, Saunders-Roe had intended production aircraft to use an analogue system featuring electrical servos with hydraulic final-control actuators.
+Such a system had been built and undergone ground testing, but the Princess had been terminated prior to any aircraft having been fitted with the system.